 Number of meetings in FY2023 Constituents (Members as of Oct.
 31, 2024) Main roles / major themes Board of Directors 13 Member of the Board, Internal Director 6 persons Member of the Board, Outside Director 3 persons In addition to matters prescribed by law or the Articles of Incorporation, decisions are made and reported on important matters related to the management and business execution of the Group, while Members of the Board mutually supervise and monitor.
-(Major themes) M&amp;A, business alliances, capital investment, mid-term management plan, budget and financial results, human capital investment, initiatives to promote carbon neutrality, etc. Audit & Supervisory Board 14 Standing Audit &amp; Supervisory Board Member 3 persons (including 1 Outside Audit &amp; Supervisory Board Member) Outside Audit &amp; Supervisory Board Member 2 persons Monitoring whether Members of the Board execute duties complies with laws and the Articles of Incorporation, and whether company op erations are being conducted appropriately, through monitoring an verification of the development and operational status of internal con trol systems, including internal controls related to financial reporting (Major themes) Reviewing agenda items for the Board of Directors meetings, discuss- ing the audit status of major group companies, exchanging opinion with the Chairman/President and Representative Director and outsid officers, sharing information and exchanging opinions with the Interna Audit Division, etc. Nomination and • Member of the Board, Outside Director 2 persons • Outside Audit & Supervisory Board Member 1 person Consist of at least three (3) Members of the Board or Audit ( Member of the Board, Outside Director 2 persons Outside Audit & Supervisory Board Member 1 person Consist of at least three (3) Members of the Board or Audit & Supervisory Board Members elected by the Board of Directors.
-The majority is Outside Directors or Outside Audit & Supervisory Board Members (both are independent offi- Deliberating on the election and dismissal of Members of the Board, as well as matters related to the remuneration system and evaluation of Members of the Board.
+(Major themes) M&A, business alliances, capital investment, mid-term management plan, budget and financial results, human capital investment, initiatives to promote carbon neutrality, etc. Audit & Supervisory Board 14 Standing Audit & Supervisory Board Member persons (including 1 Outside Audit & Supervisory Board Member) Outside Audit & Supervisory Board Member persons Monitoring whether Members of the Board execute duties complies with laws and the Articles of Incorporation, and whether company operations are being conducted appropriately, through monitoring and verification of the development and operational status of internal control systems, including internal controls related to financial reporting.
+(Major themes) Reviewing agenda items for the Board of Directors meetings, discussing the audit status of major group companies, exchanging opinions with the Chairman/President and Representative Director and outside officers, sharing information and exchanging opinions with the Internal Audit Division, etc. Nomination and Compensation Committee 4 Chairman and Representative Director 1 person Member of the Board, Outside Director 2 persons Outside Audit & Supervisory Board Member 1 person Consist of at least three (3) Members of the Board or Audit Supervisory Board Members elected by the Board of Directors.
+The majority is Outside Directors or Outside Audit & Supervisory Board Members (both are independent officers) Deliberating on the election and dismissal of Members of the Board, as well as matters related to the remuneration system and evaluation of Members of the Board.
 (Major themes) Confirmation of proposed Members of the Board, Internal and Outside Directors nominees, compensation policies and systems, criteria for selection and dismissal of officers, succession planning, evaluation systems, and nomination procedures